 Ready To Collaborate For Building Indian Space Station: NASA Administrator

-NASA Administrator, Bill Nelson, expresses readiness to collaborate with India in building its own space station.
+On a visit to India, Nelson said the U.S. and India were working on plans to send an Indian astronaut to the International Space Station by the end of next year, while the Indian Space Research Organisation (ISRO) will launch the state-of-the-art joint venture satellite with NASA -- NISAR -- in the first quarter of 2024.

-The United States is open to collaborating with India in building its own space station, National Aeronautics and Space Administration, Administrator Bill Nelson said here on Tuesday.
+Stepping up collaboration, National Aeronautics and Space Administration Administrator Bill Nelson on Tuesday said the U.S. was open to helping India build its own space station.

-On a visit to India, Nelson said the U.S. and India were working on plans to send an Indian astronaut to the International Space Station by the end of next year.
+On a visit to India, Nelson said the U.S. and India were working on plans to send an Indian astronaut to the International Space Station by the end of next year, while the Indian Space Research Organisation (ISRO) will launch the state-of-the-art joint venture satellite with NASA -- NISAR -- in the first quarter of 2024.

+"ISRO is also exploring the feasibility of utilising NASA’s Hypervelocity Impact Test (HVIT) facility for testing Gaganyaan module Micrometeoroid and orbital debris (MMOD) protection shields," an official statement from the science and technology ministry said.

+During the meeting, the two leaders also discussed U.S. President Joe Biden's offer to send an Indian astronaut to the International Space Station in 2024.

 "The selection of astronaut is determined by ISRO.
-NASA will not make the selection," Nelson told a group of reporters here.
+NASA will not make the selection," Nelson said in an interaction with reporters here.

+Nelson urged Singh to expedite the programme related to India's first astronaut aboard a NASA rocket to the International Space Station.

+NASA is identifying an opportunity in the private astronaut mission for Indian astronauts in 2024.

 In response to a question, he said the U.S. would be ready to collaborate with India in building the space station if it so desires.